-- Note that we need to pass the address of L as an actual parameter in the form of &L enabling us to change the contents of L inside the function. - Therefore the corresponding formal parameter of the function will be a pointer to a pointer to NodeType.
+- No! - Assume that in the main program, we have a list and L1 is the pointer to its first element. - We need to pass the address of (the pointer to the first element of the list) L1, for which we want to delete the last node, as an actual parameter in the form of &L1 enabling us to change the contents of L1 inside the function DeleteLastNode. - Therefore, the corresponding formal parameter of the function DeleteLastNode should be a pointer to a pointer to NodeType.